-Proposals for development which will impact upon a Locally Valued Heritage Asset identified in the Table below and Maps 4 and 5 will be assessed in relation to the net positive or negative effects that would occur to the asset in terms of sustaining and enhancing its significance.
-All proposals should seek to ensure the long-term conservation of the asset and avoid substantial harm to, or loss of, its significance.
+Proposals for development which will impact upon the significance and setting of a non-designated heritage asset (including a Locally Valued Heritage Asset identified in the Table below and Maps 4 and 5) will be assessed in relation to the net positive or negative effects that would occur to the asset in terms of sustaining and enhancing its significance.
+All proposals should seek to ensure the long-term conservation of the asset and avoid or minimise any conflict between its significance and any aspect of the proposal.